tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 *Similarly, you can try the following examples.*

 #### *Restore Databse*
-- Open your command line interface and run the following command to Restore Autonomous Transaction Processing Database.
+- Open your command line interface and run the following command to Restore Autonomous AI Transaction Processing Database.

     ```
     <copy>